 How can I use Iron Ore?

-Iron Ore looks wonderful on kitchen or bathroom cabinets, as a super sophisticated accent wall or even on an exterior paint color.
+Iron Ore looks wonderful on kitchen or bathroom vanity cabinets, as a super sophisticated accent wall, front door, or even as a trim color on the exterior of your home.

 Iron Ore and White Paint

-If you are thinking of using Iron Ore as a feature wall color and wondering what color to paint the rest of your room to compliment, consider using a neutral white like Sherwin Williams Pure White.
+If you are thinking of using this dark paint color as a feature wall color and wondering what color to paint the rest of your room to compliment, consider using a neutral white like Sherwin Williams Pure White.

 Iron Ore vs Peppercorn